bcmichael/RNMR-Docs/docs/command/full_command.md

 ## FSYS
 Set spectrometer system frequency

-Category: Freq.
-Control
+Category: Frequency Control

-Format: `FSYS` fsys
+Format: `FSYS` nuc hi lo

-Defaults: current
+Defaults: current current current

 Description:
-`FSYS` sets the spectrometer system frequency in MHz.
-The system  frequency is defined to be the spectrometer frequency for protons.
-Thus, the system frequency depends only on the strength of the magnetic field for the spectrometer running RNMR; "fsys" has one and only one value for each spectrometer.
-All nucleus table entries are referenced to the system frequency so that when "fsys" is updated, the PPM to Hz conversion factors and reference frequencies of all known nuclei are modified appropriately.
+`FSYS` sets the spectrometer system frequency by setting the PPM to Hz conversion factor (hi) and reference frequency (lo) in Hz for a particular nucleus (nuc).
+The system frequency depends only on the strength of the magnetic field for the spectrometer running RNMR.
+All nucleus table entries are referenced to the system frequency so that when `FSYS` is called, the PPM to Hz conversion factors and reference frequencies of all known nuclei are modified appropriately.

-`FSYS` takes one parameter, "fsys" which is the proton frequency in MHz.
-This frequency is considered precise to 0.001 MHz and is reported by RNMR to three decimal places accordingly.
-If "fsys" is omitted from the command line, RNMR will prompt for a system frequency with the current frequency as the default.
-If the user presses <RETURN\> at the `FSYS` prompt or enters a value for "fsys" identical to the current value, no changes to the system frequency or nucleus table are made.
-Any real number may be entered for "fsys".
+If nuc is not provided RNMR will prompt for it with the curent reference nucleus as the default.
+If hi or lo is not provided RNMR will prompt for them with the current values for the specified nucleus.
+The hi frequency must be between 1.0 and 1000.0 inclusive while lo must be between -1E6 and 1E6 inclusive.

-When "fsys" is modified, RNMR stores the new system frequency and updates the nucleus table.
-Both the reference frequency and PPM to Hz conversion factor of each nucleus are updated unless the conversion factor for that nucleus is 1.0, in which case no change is made to that nucleus entry.
+`FSYS` stores the new system frequency and updates the nucleus table.
+Both the reference frequency and PPM to Hz conversion factor of each nucleus are updated.
 While `FSYS` changes the frequency values of each nucleus, the synthesizers are not updated with these new frequencies until the user issues a `NUC`, `F`, or `FSYN` command for each synthesizer.
 ## FT
 Fourier transform FID